You are here

 The Cellsure kit for collection and shipping contains an active cooling system, not just insulation.
 Once the kit is packed and the cooling system is triggered, it will keep the contents cooled to the appropriate shipping temperature for 48 hours.

 Once the expectant mother completes the enrollment process, the CellSure collection kit is shipped via FedEx to their home.
-The expectant mother is responsible to take the kit with them when you go to the facility where they will give birth.
+The expectant mother is responsible to take the kit with her to the facility where she will give birth.
 Following the delivery, the new mother (or partner) contacts CellSure who will arrange for a medical courier to collect the kit.
 The medical courier will ensure the kit arrives at the CellSure laboratory.

 CellSure fully processes the placenta to release stem cells; they do not store whole placenta or pieces of tissue.
 During pregnancy, the placenta serves as a mediator between the mother and baby, and as a result there are parts of the placenta that are considered to be maternal tissue and other parts are fetal tissue.
 CellSure only stores cells from the fetal, or baby’s side, of the placenta.
 CellSure processes most of this fetal side of the placenta, not just a little piece.